Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

 -   `--restart=unless-stopped`: Automatically start on boot and restart after a crash
 -   `--device=/dev/serial/by-id/usb-Texas_Instruments_TI_CC2531_USB_CDC___0X00124B0018ED3DDF-if00:/dev/ttyACM0`: Location of adapter (e.g. CC2531).
 The path before the `:` is the path on the host, the path after it is the path that is mapped to inside the container.
 You should always use the `/dev/serial/by-id/` path on the host.
 -   `-v $(pwd)/data:/app/data`: Directory where Zigbee2MQTT stores it configuration (pwd maps to the current working directory)
--   `-v /run/udev:/run/udev:ro`: only required for auto-detecting the port and some adapters like ConBee
+-   `-v /run/udev:/run/udev:ro`: required for auto-detecting the adapter
--   `-e TZ=Europe/Amsterdam`: Configure the timezone
+-   `-e TZ=Europe/Amsterdam`: configure the timezone
 -   `-p 8080:8080`: port forwarding from inside Docker container to host (for the frontend)

 ::: tip